How to sketch a learning algorithm: Introduction

 In the body of the paper, we use a more general and precise definition of stability that implies a bound on the approximation error under any number of deletions.
 This definition is given in Section~\ref{subsection:stable-circuits}, where we also explain how stability can be viewed as a combination of an intuitive continuity property and a bound on the ``stable rank'' of the derivatives.

 The remainder of this section is an overview of our data deletion scheme.

 \paragraph{The approach.} For now, let us suppose that we know $\phi$ during precomputation.
 Our goal is then to compute a local sketch of $f$ that enables fast approximation of $f(\bone_D)$ for any small set $D$, assuming that $f$ is stable.
 At the end of this section we will explain how this extends to our data deletion scheme (where the function $f$ is not fully known during precomputation).
-The method of local sketching with knowledge of $f$ during precomputation is detailed in Section~\ref{section:sketching}, and the extension to data deletion is detailed in Section~\ref{section:data-deletion}.
+Our data deletion is presented formally in Section~\ref{section:data-deletion}.

-We begin by observing that, assuming Equation~(\ref{equation:stability}), the $s$th order Taylor approximation to $f(\bone_D)$ for any constant-sized set $D$ has error $\varepsilon$ if we use an appropriately-chosen $s = O(\log(1/\varepsilon))$.
+We begin by observing that we can truncate Equation~(\ref{equation:taylor}) to finite order without incurring too much error.
+For any constant-sized set $D$, Inequality~(\ref{equation:stability}) implies that the $s$th order Taylor approximation to $f(\bone_D)$ has error $O(\varepsilon)$ for $s = \log(1/\varepsilon)$.